WWitman/swagger-node-slack/README-blog2.md

 ### What happened?

-The API posted data to Slack via a Slack WebHook Integration.
+We've seen how easy it is to create a Slack "WebHooks Integration command" integration with a `swagger` back-end API.
+The `swagger` API posted data to Slack via a Slack WebHook Integration.
 Slack retrieved the response and printed it to the chat window.

 ### What next?

-We've seen how easy it is to create a Slack "WebHooks Integration command" integration with a `swagger` back-end API.

 Another cool Slack integration is the "Slash Command".
-If you like, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub to see how to make a Slash Command integration that reverses whatever text you enter.
+If you'd like to see an example project, jump over to the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack), where you'll find an extended version of this blog tutorial.
+The Slash command example builds a command that reverses whatever text you provide, and includes token validation and steps for deploying your `swagger` project to the Cloud.

-So, you can do this in Slack...
+So, you can do something like this in Slack...

 `/reverse The quick brown fox jumps over the lazy dog`